-1.1 There are a number of potentially relevant plans and projects which may result in incombination effects with the Core Strategy across Herefordshire, these plans have been reviewed and can be found in Appendix 2 of the publication of the Herefordshire Local Plan Core Strategy Habitats Regulations Assessment (Oct 2015).

-- 1.2 It is seen that as this NDP does not go over and beyond the requirements set out in the Core Strategy. - 1.3 Adjacent neighbourhood plans include Eardisley Group, Kington Group, Titley and District Group, Pembridge and Almeley.
-Eardisley has been adopted, Kington is at Regulation 14, Pembridge and Almeley are currently at Regulation 16 and Titley is drafting their plan.
-These plans have not gone over and beyond the requirements set out within the Core Strategy for their area. - 9.4 The HRA for the Core Strategy also identifies that both the Water Cycle Study for Herefordshire, which indicates the potential for planned water abstraction requirements combined with pressures on European Sites from the Core Strategy policies, and the work on the Nutrient Management Plan, to ensure the favourable conservation status of the SAC in respect of phosphate levels as soon as possible and at the latest by 2027, have both been considered as part of the in-combination assessment. - 9.5 It is unlikely that the Lyonshall Plan will have any in-combination effects with any plans from neighbouring parish councils as the level of growth proposed is the same as that proposed for the Kington Housing Market Area in the Herefordshire Core Strategy.
+- 9.1 There are a number of potentially relevant plans and projects which may result in incombination effects with the Core Strategy across Herefordshire, these plans have been reviewed and can be found in Appendix 2 of the publication of the Herefordshire Local Plan Core Strategy Habitats Regulations Assessment (Oct 2015). - 9.2 It is seen that as this NDP does not go over and beyond the requirements set out in the Core Strategy.
+Adjacent neighbourhood plans include Kington (at examination), Titley and District (currently on Reg 14), Pembridge (due for referendum), Almeley (at examination) and Eardisley (made).
+These plans have not gone over and beyond the requirements set out within the Core Strategy for their area. - 9.3 The HRA for the Core Strategy also identifies that both the Water Cycle Study for Herefordshire, which indicates the potential for planned water abstraction requirements combined with pressures on European Sites from the Core Strategy policies, and the work on the Nutrient Management Plan, to ensure the favourable conservation status of the SAC in respect of phosphate levels as soon as possible and at the latest by 2027, have both been considered as part of the in-combination assessment. - 9.4 It is unlikely that the draft Lyonshall Plan will have any in-combination effects with any plans from neighbouring parish councils as the level of growth proposed is the same as that proposed for the Kington Housing Market Area in the Herefordshire Core Strategy.

-10.0 Conclusion
+10 Conclusion

-10.2 The conclusion is that the Lyonshall NDP will not have a likely significant effect on the River Wye SAC.
+10.1 The Submission Lyonshall NDP will not have a likely significant effect on the River Wye SAC (including Lugg).

-11.0 Next steps
+11 Next steps